BillJesser/Motion-Backend/README.md

 ```

 **Errors**
-- `400` – missing email
+- `400` - email is required
-- `404` – user not found
+- `404` - user not found
-- `500` – DynamoDB error
+- `500` - DynamoDB error

 ---

 ### POST `/users/saved-events`
-Save an event to the user’s profile.
-Motion events must already exist in `MotionEvents`; AI events are persisted in `MotionAiEvents` when saved.
+Save an event to the user profile.
+Motion events must already exist in `MotionEvents`; AI events are upserted into `MotionAiEvents` when saved.

 **Request Body (motion event)**
 ```json